knative/docs/eventing/samples/github-events/README.md

     kubectl apply -f eventing/samples/github-events/githubsecret.yaml
     ```

+1. Update the resource inside `eventing/samples/github-events/flow.yaml` to the
+    org/repo of your choosing.
+Note that the personal access token must be valid
+    for the chosen org/repo.

-1. Create the flow sending GitHub Events to the service:
+    Then create the flow sending GitHub Events to the service:

     ```shell
     kubectl apply -f eventing/samples/github-events/flow.yaml